Product-Market Fit Signals You Can Find on Reddit

 Signal 5: Organic Mentions

-The most fundamental post-launch signal is organic mentions of your product.
-When someone asks "what tool do you use for X?" and other users recommend you unprompted, you have evidence of genuine satisfaction.
-These mentions carry credibility precisely because they are unsolicited.
+The most fundamental post-launch signal is organic mentions.
+When someone asks "what tool do you use for X?" and users recommend you unprompted, you have evidence of genuine satisfaction.

 Signal 6: Specific Praise

 Not all positive mentions are equally valuable.
-Generic praise like "it is good" provides less signal than specific praise that articulates exactly why the product delivers value.
+Generic "it's good" provides less signal than specific praise that articulates exactly why the product delivers value.

 Signal 7: Feature Requests That Signal Fit

 Expansion requests indicate PMF.
-Core functionality complaints indicate you have not yet achieved it.
+Core functionality complaints indicate you haven't achieved it yet.

 Signal 8: Referral Language

-The strongest PMF signal is active referral behavior—users selling your product to other users without any incentive to do so.
-This manifests in direct recommendations: "You should try [your product]" or "Check out [your product], it solved this for me."
+The strongest PMF signal is active referral behavior—users selling your product without any incentive.
+Look for "You should try [your product]" and defenders who respond to criticism with "Actually, it works great for [use case]."

 Anti-PMF Warning Signs